 Well chosen toys and games will be a lifesaver when the kids are tired of the in-flight entertainment or if you are flying short haul.
 My favourite activities for the plane are a mix of things that the kids can do alone (sticker books, magic drawing board), some that get them to play with each other (board games) and more educational ones that we can do together such as ‘I spy’, creating a travel journal or read a book.
 As much as I’d like to cut down on my kids’ screen times, I don’t believe a flight is the right time to pick this battle: iPhones and IPads are fabulous flying companions!

 You can have a look at my list of toys to bring when flying with a toddler here

-Bring a favourite teddy
+Bring a favorite teddy

 Flights can be frightening with kids and the change of pressure at take-off and landing might unsettle them.
-A favourite cuddly toy or a blanket can go a long way to reassure them and they are also a great help in getting them to settle.
+A favorite cuddly toy or a blanket can go a long way to reassure them and they are also a great help in getting them to settle.

 Bring extra clothes

 One of the inevitabilities of family travel: the chances of spillages during the flights are inversely proportional to the age of your kids!
 No matter how much a light packer you are, always have an extra set of clothes for the kids and, if you can, for yourself.